caseymcc/instinct-mi25/README.md

 CSM - Disabled
 ```

-If you are not planning to use the `MI-25` as a gpu then you can skip everything about changing the bios.
-I did not test the bios changes as I never planned to use it as a gpu.
+If you are not planning to use the `MI-25` as a gpu with video out, then you can skip everything about changing the bios.
+I did not test the bios changes as I never planned to use it as video out.

 ## Installing Linux

 As the LevelOne Tech post notes you need specific Linux kernels to get it working, AMD's ROCm only supports certain [ones](https://rocm.docs.amd.com/en/latest/release/gpu_os_support.html).
 I can say for sure that you do not need the specific kernel called out in the post as mine is 5.15.0-XX.
-In the end I went with the Ubuntu version in the post however I ended up working fine on the updated Kernel it had (if I get a chance I want to try other versions)
+In the end I went with the Ubuntu version (20.04.03) in the post however I ended up working fine on the updated Kernel it had (if I get a chance I want to try other versions)

 Grab the Ubuntu version `20.04.03` from [here](https://old-releases.ubuntu.com/releases/20.04.3/).
 It comes with the kernel version
 ```